MicrosoftDocs/win32/desktop-src/SecCrypto/registering-the-new-functionality.md

 ---
-Description: Support for registering the new functionality in a system registry must be provided in the new DLL along with the new function. ms.assetid: 7a6af325-4891-40db-8d33-c9782bd438e5
+description: Support for registering the new functionality in a system registry must be provided in the new DLL along with the new function. ms.assetid: 7a6af325-4891-40db-8d33-c9782bd438e5
 title: Registering the New Functionality ms.topic: article